james/london-decom-membership/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

+Update: we have since moved London Decompression to be hosted with fly.io

 ## Making admin users

 There is a small admin interface to this application.
 To access it, you need to be logged in as a user with admin privileges.
 Currently this can only be done over the command line.